 5.6.3 Potential requirements

-REQ-MLHIST-1 The producer of ML inference history should have a capability allowing an authorized consumer to request the inference history of a specific AI/MLEntity.
+REQ-MLHIST-1 The producer of ML inference history should have a capability allowing an authorized consumer to request the inference history of a specific ML entity.

 5.6.4 Possible solutions

 - Introduce ML Inference History (named e.g. MLInferenceHistory) as an IOC, which may be modelled as a managed function that is contained in a ManagedFunction, ManagementFunction or subnetwork.
 The MLInferenceHistory then may contain or be associated with the critical properties and modules needed to accomplish ML Testing, including: